-- 3.2.1 A Member of Parliament. - 3.2.2 A person whose appointment as a Board member ("the candidate") is considered by the person making the appointment as one which could reasonably be regarded as undermining the independence of the health service because of the candidate's involvement with the private healthcare sector or otherwise. - 3.2.3 A person who, within the period of five years immediately preceding the date of the proposed appointment, has been convicted - a) in the United Kingdom of any offence, or - b) outside the United Kingdom of an offence which, if committed in any part of the United Kingdom, would constitute a criminal offence in that part, and, in either case, the final outcome of the proceedings was a sentence of imprisonment (whether suspended or not) for a period of not less than three months without the option of a fine.
+- 3.2.1 A Member of Parliament. - 3.2.2 A person whose appointment as a Board member ('the candidate') is considered by the person making the appointment as one that could reasonably be regarded as undermining the independence of the health service because of the candidate's involvement with the private healthcare sector or otherwise115. - 3.2.3 A person who, within the period of five years immediately preceding the date of the proposed appointment, has been convicted: - a) In the UK of any offence, or - b) Outside the UK of an offence which, if committed in any part of the UK, would constitute a criminal offence in that part, and, in either case, the final outcome of the proceedings was a sentence of imprisonment (whether suspended or not) for a period of not less than three months without the option of a fine. - 3.2.4 A person who is subject to a bankruptcy restrictions order or an interim bankruptcy restrictions order under Schedule 4A to the Insolvency Act 1986, Part 13 of the Bankruptcy (Scotland) Act 2016, or Schedule 2A to the Insolvency (Northern Ireland) Order 1989 (which relate to bankruptcy restrictions orders and undertakings). - 3.2.5 A person who has been dismissed within the period of five years immediately preceding the date of the proposed appointment, otherwise than because of redundancy, from paid employment by any Health Service Body.

-- 3.2.4 A person who is subject to a bankruptcy restrictions order or an interim bankruptcy restrictions order under Schedule 4A to the Insolvency Act 1986, Part 13 of the Bankruptcy (Scotland) Act 2016 or Schedule 2A to the Insolvency (Northern Ireland) Order 1989 (which relate to bankruptcy restrictions orders and undertakings). - 3.2.5 A person who has been dismissed within the period of five years immediately preceding the date of the proposed appointment, otherwise than because of redundancy, from paid employment by any Health Service Body. - 3.2.6 A person whose term of appointment as the chair, a member, a director or a governor of a health service body, has been terminated on the grounds: - a) that it was not in the interests of, or conducive to the good management of, the health service body or of the health service that the person should continue to hold that office. - b) that the person failed, without reasonable cause, to attend any meeting of that health service body for three successive meeting. - that the person failed to declare a pecuniary interest or withdraw from consideration of any matter in respect of which that person had a pecuniary interest, or - d) of misbehaviour, misconduct or failure to carry out the person's duties. - 3.2.7 A health care professional or other professional person who has at any time been subject to an investigation or proceedings, by any body which regulates or licenses the profession concerned ("the regulatory body"), in connection with the person's fitness to practise or any alleged fraud, the final outcome of which was: - a) the person's suspension from a register held by the regulatory body, where that suspension has not been terminated. - b) the person's erasure from such a register, where the person has not been restored to the register. - a decision by the regulatory body which had the effect of preventing the person from practising the profession in question, where that decision has not been superseded, or - d) a decision by the regulatory body which had the effect of imposing conditions on the person's practice of the profession in question, where those conditions have not been lifted.
+- 3.2.6 A person whose term of appointment as the Chair, a Member, a Director or a Governor of a Health Service Body has been terminated on the grounds: - a) That it was not in the interests of, or conducive to the good management of, the Health Service Body or of the health service that the person should continue to hold that office - b) That the person failed, without reasonable cause, to attend any meeting of that Health Service Body for three successive meetings - That the person failed to declare a pecuniary interest or withdraw from consideration of any matter in respect of which that person had a pecuniary interest, or - d) Of misbehaviour, misconduct or failure to carry out the person's duties. - 3.2.7 A healthcare professional, meaning an individual who is a member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002, or other professional person who has at any time been subject to an investigation or proceedings, by any body that regulates or licenses the profession concerned ('the regulatory body'), in connection with the person's fitness to practise or any alleged fraud, the final outcome of which was: - a) The person's suspension from a register held by the regulatory body, where that suspension has not been terminated - b) The person's erasure from such a register, where the person has not been restored to the register - A decision by the regulatory body that had the effect of preventing the person from practising the profession in question, where that decision has not been superseded, or - d) A decision by the regulatory body that had the effect of imposing conditions on the person's practise of the profession in question, where those conditions have not been lifted.